Serving Mesa, Phoenix, Gilbert, Tempe Arizona

 What Is Sleep Apnea?

 Sleep Apnea is a common sleep disorder in which breathing ceases for several seconds, multiple times during the course of a night’s sleep.
-There are two primary types of sleep apnea suffered by adults:
+There are two primary types of sleep apnea that adults suffer from:

 Central sleep apnea – caused by miscommunication between the brain and breathing muscles